Artifact Evaluation for TACAS 2025

 - Martin Kristjansen (Aalborg University)

-- Marco Lewis (University of Paris-Saclay)
+- Marco Lewis (Newcastle University)

 - Xuyang Li (Purdue university)